 How to get your ITIN (Individual Taxpayer Identification Number)

 An ITIN is the equivalent of a SSN (Social Security Number) for foreign residents in the United States.
 This is a tax processing number, issued by the IRS, which enables you to pay certain taxes and file information returns.

 To apply for your ITIN number, you will simply need to complete and submit the Form W-7, which should be done after you have received your visa.
-Taxations differ depending on the state that you reside in, so it’s always best to find out how much tax you will need to pay, and how to pay it, before moving to USA.
+Taxations differ depending on the state that you reside in, so it’s always best to find out how much tax you will need to pay, and how to pay it, before you move to USA.